Saket-Kr/ML-Prep/README.md

 The choice of machine learning algorithm solely depends on the type of data.
 If you are given a data set which exhibits linearity, then linear regression would be the best algorithm to use.
 If you given to work on images, audios, then neural network would help you to build a robust model.
 If the data comprises of non linear interactions, then a boosting or bagging algorithm should be the choice.
 If the business requirement is to build a model which can be deployed, then we’ll use regression or a decision tree model (easy to interpret and explain) instead of black box algorithms like SVM, GBM etc. In short, there is no one master algorithm for all situations.
 We must be scrupulous enough to understand which algorithm to use.

+Feature Importance is the process of finding the most important feature to a target.
+Through PCA, the feature that contains the most information can be found, but feature importance concerns a feature’s impact on the target.
+A change in an ‘important’ feature will have a large effect on the y-variable, whereas a change in an ‘unimportant’ feature will have little to no effect on the y-variable.

 ### NNs
 https://towardsdatascience.com/how-do-we-train-neural-networks-edd985562b73